Understand your company's position and learn more about the options available

 After discussions with a Real Business Rescue insolvent practitioner, the company took out a flexible form of funding known as Construction Invoice Finance.
 This allows the company to draw down a portion of unpaid invoices immediately upon them being issued, rather than having to wait for the client to make payment.
 This not only helped to boost the company’s cash flow immediately, but also provides an element of long-term certainty, allowing for better cash flow management and planning.

-Whether COVID-19 has caused your construction company to experience financial challenges or not, you may have taken the decision that you no longer wish to continue operating.
-This may be due to a change in focus on a personal level, the mounting logistical challenges involved in keeping your site COVID-safe, or a desire to retire and sell for a profit.
+If your construction company is experiencing financial challenges or not, you may have taken the decision that you no longer wish to continue operating.
+This may be due to a change in focus on a personal level, mounting operational worries, or simply a desire to retire and sell for a profit.

 An independent construction company can be sold to either a connected or unconnected buyer, such as a local rival who wants to increase their market share in the area, or a party from a different locality, keen to get a presence in a new area.
 Regardless of who you are selling to, it is vital to understand whether your construction business is actually saleable before you go any further down this line of thought